The number most buyers shop last

 - Knowing the 80% rule is worth about $3K.
 Servicers won’t cancel early without a written request.
 The roughly $3K of premium saved by requesting cancellation at 80% (instead of waiting for the 78% auto-trigger) is about an hour of paperwork.

 Both thresholds use the original purchase price, not current market value — which means PMI lingers on its scheduled timeline even if your neighborhood appreciated.
 The exception: if you’ve held the loan at least two years and can document significant appreciation, you can request reappraisal-based cancellation.
-Servicer policies vary; read the original loan disclosure.
+The mechanics: order a new appraisal at your cost (typically $400–700), submit it with a written cancellation request, and the servicer applies its appreciation policy (commonly 75% LTV against the new value).
+Policies vary; read the original loan disclosure first.

 The two PMI flavors worth knowing